 In contrast to the concept of quality of instruction as consisting primarily of the teacher's instructional behaviors, Bloom (1976) conceives of it as the interactions between teacher and student during instruction.
-This view developed from Bloom's inferences concerning the quality of instruction available when an excellent tutor instructs a single student.
+This view developed from inferences concerning the quality of instruction available when an excellent tutor instructs a single student.
 His explanations of the teaching-learning behaviors in tutoring are based on learning theories, most notably the work of Dollard and Miller (1950).
 Stated briefly, Bloom defines quality of instruction as:

 the cues or directions provided to the learner, the participation of the learner in learning activity (covert or overt), and the reinforcement which the learner secures in some relation to the learning.
-Because much of school instruction is group instruction and because any attempt at group instruction is fraught with error and difficulty, a feedback and corrective system must be also included [1976, p.
-115].
+Because much of school instruction is group instruction and because any attempt at group instruction is fraught with error and difficulty, a feedback and corrective system must be also included. (p.
+115)

-Bloom's inferences about effective tutoring dyads identify the interactions which occur when instruction is geared to the needs of an individual student.
+Bloom's inferences about effective tutoring dyads identify the interactions which occur when instruction is geared to the needs of an individual.
 Tutoring is potentially capable of providing a learning environment which maximizes each component of quality of instruction.
-The work of S. Bloom (1976) was central in making clear how these components of quality of instruction differ under tutoring and group instruction.

-In Bloom's theory of school learning, quality of instruction is one of three major variables which determine learning outcomes and is sufficiently powerful that it is capable of effecting changes in the other two variables, cognitive entry behavior and effective entry characteristics.
-The results of mastery learning studies, which will be discussed later in the review, reveal that quality of instruction not only affects learning outcomes, but also affects learning processes.
+In Bloom's theory of school learning, quality of instruction is one of three major variables which determine learning outcomes and is sufficiently powerful that it is capable of effecting changes in the other two variables, cognitive entry behavior and affective entry characteristics.
+The results of mastery learning studies, which will be discussed later in this chapter, reveal that quality of instruction not only affects learning outcomes, but also affects learning processes.

-Because this research is concerned with the effects of differing quality of instruction conditions, it is important to examine the relation of each component to learning outcomes.
-In the following portion of the review, each component is briefly discussed, and the research pertaining to each is summarized.
+Because the study reported here is concerned with the effects of differing quality of instruction conditions, it is important to examine the relation of each component to learning outcomes.
+In the following portion, each component is briefly discussed, and the research pertaining to each is summarized.
+It should be noted that most of the research on components other than feedback-correctives is based on observer codings or ratings of the extent to which the component is present, and that the majority of the studies on components are concerned with the effects on groups of students, rather than on individual learners.

-Components of Quality of Instruction

-Most of the research on components other than feedback-correctives is based on observer codings or ratings of the extent to which the component is present.
-Although Bloom's (1976) emphasis in describing quality of instruction is on the availability and appropriateness of each component to the needs of the individual learner, much of the research on the components is concerned with the effects on groups of students.